5 cheap and easy ways to upgrade your old tech

 If your aging television set has an HDMI port, you can instantly add some smarts to it by plugging in a streaming dongle.
 You’ve got several inexpensive options to pick from, which will give you access to the likes of Hulu, Netflix, Spotify, and more.

-The Amazon Fire TV Stick ($50 from Amazon) focuses mainly on Amazon services like Prime Video and Prime Music, but you get access to a ton of other apps and games as well.
-The Google Chromecast ($35 from Google), meanwhile, includes access to YouTube TV and works with many audio and video apps on your phone, including Netflix and Spotify.
+The Amazon Fire TV Stick ($20 from Amazon) focuses mainly on Amazon services like Prime Video and Prime Music, but you’ll get access to a ton of other apps and games as well.
+The Google Chromecast ($30 from Google), meanwhile, includes access to YouTube TV and works with many audio and video apps on your phone, including Netflix and Spotify.

-The Roku Streaming Stick+ ($60 from Amazon) is worth considering too, as it supports 4K HDR video for apps (like Netflix) that support it.
-It also covers just about every video service, from Amazon to HBO, with the exception of iTunes movies.
+The Roku Streaming Stick+ ($30 from Amazon) is worth considering too, as it supports 4K HDR video for apps (like Netflix) that support it.
+It also covers just about every video service, from Apple TV to HBO.